UDST/urbansim/docs/examples.rst

 Once the proper setup of Python modules is accomplished as above, interactive execution of certain UrbanSim workflows is extremely easy to accomplish, and will be described in the subsections below.
-These are all done in the IPython Notebook and use nbviewer to display the results in a web browser.
-We use IPython Notebooks (or the UrbanSim web portal) for almost any workflow in order to avoid executing Python from the command line / console, although this is an option as well.
+These are all done in the Jupyter Notebook and use nbviewer to display the results in a web browser.
+We use Jupyter Notebooks (or the UrbanSim web portal) for almost any workflow in order to avoid executing Python from the command line / console, although this is an option as well.

-*Note that because these workflows are IPython Notebooks, the reader should browse to the example on the web and no example code will be pasted here.*
+*Note that because these workflows are Jupyter Notebooks, the reader should browse to the example on the web and no example code will be pasted here.*

-One thing to note is the `autoreload magic <http://ipython.org/ipython-doc/dev/config/extensions/autoreload.html>`_ used in all of these workflows.
+One thing to note is the `autoreload magic <http://ipython.readthedocs.io/en/stable/config/extensions/autoreload.html>`_ used in all of these workflows.
 This can be very helpful when interactively editing code in the underlying Python modules as it automatically keeps the code in sync within the notebooks (i.e. it re-imports the modules when the